ESRA 2019 Programme at a Glance

 Dr Daniele Zaccaria (Fondazione Golgi Cenci)

-In an aging society, the availability of good quality survey data is key.
+In an ageing society, the availability of good quality survey data is key.
 In particular, longitudinal surveys of older people are very powerful research resources to study social inequalities and monitor older people’s health conditions.
 It is not surprising that a number of longitudinal surveys of older people has been conducted in recent decades, both in the U.S. and in Europe.
 The relevance of these surveys is undisputed.
 However, there are very few studies that systematically assessed data quality in longitudinal surveys of older people (Kalwij, 2010; Gaertner et al., 2015).

 This paper aims to evaluate the quality of the survey data in the Survey for Health and Retirement in Europe (SHARE).
-We will assess the effect of aging, and in particular, of changes in respondent cognitive functions, on a number of indicators of measurement error, including item non response and answers to open ended questions.
+We will assess the effect of ageing, and in particular, of changes in respondent cognitive functions, on a number of indicators of measurement error, including item non response and answers to open ended questions.
 Controlling for age and educational level, we expect to find a positive relationship between a deterioration in cognitive functioning and the occurrence of measurement error.

 We use Wave 1, 2, 4 and 5 of SHARE data.
 We intend to employ a set of multilevel models and, in particular, to use growth curve models (GCM) which are appropriate statistical techniques to model change in a dynamic framework.
 We consider as independent variables a set of indicators of cognitive function, i.e., ability in verbal fluency and numeracy skills.